LucasDuval/MIMICWizard_Documentation/docs/source/installation.rst

    psql -d mimiciv -v ON_ERROR_STOP=1 -v mimic_data_dir=mimiciv/2.2 -f mimic-iv/buildmimic/postgres/index.sql
    cd mimic-iv/concepts_postgres/ | psql -d mimiciv -f  postgres-make-concepts.sql

+If you can't use wget, you can download the data manually from `Physionet Repository - MIMIC-IV Clinical Database <https://physionet.org/content/mimic-iv/2.2/>`_ and put the data in the mimiciv/2.2 folder.
+You may need to adapt this sample code depending on your configuration

 .. tip::

-   Windows user will need to install `gzip <https://gnuwin32.sourceforge.net/packages/gzip.htm>`_ and add gzip and postgresql to the PATH environment variable.
+   Windows user will need to install `gzip <https://gnuwin32.sourceforge.net/packages/gzip.htm>`_ and add gzip and postgresql binaries to the PATH environment variable.
    Postgres run command with your windows user as default, you should add the argument `-U postgres` to use the default postgres user.
    If you have any trouble with installation you can refer to the original MIMIC Documentation `Buid MIMIC (from mimic-code) <https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/buildmimic/postgres>`_